huilab/HoneywellZephyrI2C/README.md

 # Honeywell Zephyr I2C  [![Build Status](https://travis-ci.org/huilab/HoneywellZephyrI2C.svg?branch=master)](https://travis-ci.org/huilab/HoneywellZephyrI2C)
 An Arduino library for communicating with Honeywell Zephyr HAF digital flow rate sensors over I2C.

-Based on the Honeywell datasheets at https://sensing.honeywell.com/sensors/airflow-sensors/HAF-high-accuracy-50SCCM-750SCCM-series
+Based on the Honeywell datasheets at: https://sensing.honeywell.com/sensors/airflow-sensors/HAF-high-accuracy-50SCCM-750SCCM-series.
+There is a also a copy of the datasheet in this repository.

 #### View the documentation
 https://huilab.github.io/HoneywellZephyrI2C/

-#### Install
+#### Install the library
-To download, click the Download Zip button.
+To import the library manually, click the Download Zip button.
 In the Arduino IDE go to Sketch -> Include Library -> Add .ZIP Library.

-Or, install this library with the Arduino Library Manager.
+Or, you may install this library with the Arduino Library Manager.

-For details on installing libraries, see the guide at https://www.arduino.cc/en/Guide/Libraries#toc3
+For details on installing libraries, see Arduino's guide at: https://www.arduino.cc/en/Guide/Libraries#toc3

 #### Use
 Include the library and declare a sensor:
 ```C